Asitha/nooba-plugin-bgsubstractor/README.md

-nooba-plugin-template
+nooba-plugin-bgsubtractor
 =====================

-template plugin for the current Nooba plugin API
+bgsubtractor plugin for the current Nooba plugin API